PX4/PX4-Devguide/tutorial-hello-sky.md

 ### Testing the uORB Subscription

-The final step is to start your application as foreground application.
+The final step is to start your application as background application.

 ```
   px4_simple_app &